docQodly/docs/docs/studio/design-webforms/events.md

 For example, if the user clicks a button on a webpage, you can choose how to react by calling a function or opening another webpage.
 Events can also be triggered [when a datasource is updated](#datasource-events).

-With 4D Web Studio, events are used to execute code on the 4D web server.
+With Qodly Studio, events are used to execute code on the Qodly web server.
 No additional Javascript is needed.

 ## Configuring an event